osu-eesc/cms-docs/user-guide/docs/getting-started.md

 ## Your Groups

 Your groups assigned in the Drupal content management system (CMS) determine what content you are allowed to edit.
 When someone in your a group creates a piece of content, you and anyone in your that group can edit it.
-If someone adds content in a group you are not a member of, you can’t edit it.
-Similarly, a person can’t edit content that belongs to a group they are not part of.

 When you are a member of a group, the *type* of group determines what *type* of content you can add.
 There are four types of groups on the site.